 If you want to get an ATV helmet for your younger siblings or kids, here is an example chart that can help you choose the best model:

-Kids Helmet Size Chart
+Kids/Youth Helmet Size Chart

 Be careful when selecting a helmet for youth.
-Any youth helmet size chart will tell you that there are small, medium, and large sizes for youth ATV helmets.
-Interesting fact is youth ATV helmet size has several sub-categories based on head size.
-And when searching for a youth helmet; you have to go by youth ATV helmet size chart by age.
-Whatever the age you are searching for a helmet for, determine the shape and size and then compare that with that of the manufacturer’s chart.
+Any youth helmet size chart will tell you that there are small, medium, large, and extra large sizes for youth ATV helmets.
+An interesting fact is that youth ATV helmet size has several sub-categories based on head size.

-4. Finalize the Size for Adult and Kids
+4. Finalize the Size

-It is no news now that helmet size charts are brand-specific and so no helmet size chart is universal.
+It is no news now that helmet size charts are brand-specific, and so no helmet size chart is universal.
 But the established size range for adult helmets is 20-21” and those of the Kids-youngsters’ – 17.5-20”.

-What I mean by finalizing the helmet size is that you better go for 1 size smaller as the helmet featured with inner lining cushion will go a bit loose after the breaking-in period.
-But when it is to choose the kids helmet, you can go both 1 size smaller than the snug fit as the head will fit in comfortably after the inner cushion and layer stretched in.
-But minding the scenario that kids head outsizes the helmet size pretty faster, going one size bigger will not affect the fit significantly.
+What I mean by finalizing the helmet size is that you’d better go for 1 size smaller as the helmet, featuring with inner lining cushion, will go a bit loose after the breaking-in period.
+When choosing the kids helmet, you can go by1 size smaller than the snug fit, as the head will fit in comfortably after the inner cushion and layer stretched in.

 5. Ensure the Fit by wearing it

-Take a helmet matching the size and shape of your head from the store and wear it.
-If it is painfully tight, this is not your cup of tea.
-On the contrary, if the helmet moves at your head movements and you feel it comfortable, it is a good fit.
+On the contrary, if the helmet moves with your head movements and you feel it comfortable, it is a good fit.
 But if the helmet stays as it is while turning your head, it is too loose and will fall off your head in case of an accident.

 To check whether a helmet is too tight or snug, keep it worn for a certain period.
-If you feel any over-stressed spot across your face and head, it is bitingly tight not snug.
-A comfortably fit helmet will not glide with your head movement nor will it cause your cheek, forehead, and chin to feel sore or any pressure point.
+If you feel any over-stressed spot across your face and head, it is bitingly tight, not snug.

 How do I tell if my ATV helmet fits well?

-If your preferred ATV helmet is a little bit tight on your head without essentially making you feel uncomfortable, be sure that fits well.
+If your preferred ATV helmet is a little bit tight on your head without essentially making you feel uncomfortable, be sure that it fits well.
 Ideally, your ATV helmet of choice should not move whenever you try to shake your head.
-To tell your helmet is well fitted, ensure four things below:
+To tell if your helmet is well fitted, ensure the four things below:

 • Adjust your chin strap and now pull on the helmet.
 Move your head side by side and watch out for Play.
 A safe and comfortable fit helmet will have no play.